 City-Specific Job Platforms

-Single cities in China out-populate some countries around the world so inevitably, some have their own media which cater exclusively to their international communities.
+Single cities in China out-populate some countries around the world, so inevitably, some have their own media catering exclusively to their international communities.

 Beijing

-The Beijinger, launched in 2001, it’s one of the few original and still thriving digital media companies serving the international community.
+The Beijinger, launched in 2001, is one of the few original and still-thriving digital media companies serving the international community.
 With no shortage of articles and tips on living in Beijing, they feature helpful categories of topical advice on everything relevant to expats, from dating to districts.

 Their classifieds list part-time gigs like tutoring language to local toddlers or full-time positions at world-renowned organizations like the British Council and Microsoft.